 Negative Cash Flow Rental Property : Should you keep it or sell it?

 The wealthy wisdom says always invest for positive cash flow.
-Never just chase the appreciation aspect.
-Rather look for a rental property that can pay you every month.
-No matter though, even if you have invested for cash flow, market conditions can anytime turn your positive cash flowing property to produce negative cash flow.
-If this is your case, you want to know whether to keep your negative cash flowing rental property and operate at losses or sell it?
+Own a rental property that can pay you every month.
+But it is not always the case.
+Even though you bought the right property with a good cash flow.
+Market conditions can turn positive cash flow property to produce negative cash flow.
+If this is your case and you are losing money every month?
+Get to know whether to keep this negative cash flowing rental property or dispose of it?

 A Negative Cash Flow Rental Property is a liability.
-Sell it if you can`t change scenarios or it isn’t simply a temporary condition.
-Is there anything you can do to make your rental property cash flow positive?
-How much time is needed to turn it from negative to positive cash flow?
-Do you have enough money to ride the loss cycle till it becomes positive?
-If your answer is yes, keep this rental property else sell it.
+Sell it if you can`t change scenarios or it isn’t a temporary condition.
+Keep it if there is anything you can do to make your rental property cash flow positive.
+Calculate how much time will it take to turn it into positive from negative cash flow?
+And, whether you have enough money to ride the loss cycle till it becomes positive?

 Analyze why do you have Negative Cash Flow Rental Property?